SCOTT EDWARD WALKER

 In 2005, Scott moved to California to launch Walker Corporate Law.
-Indeed, while working at the big New York City law firms, Scott identified a huge problem in the legal marketplace — i.e., that the big-firm template generally doesn’t work for entrepreneurs and startups.
-Accordingly, he headed west — to the land of the entrepreneurs — to try to solve this problem and to execute his vision of building his own law firm with a new, innovative business model.
+Indeed, while working at the big New York City law firms, Scott identified a huge problem in the legal marketplace — i.e., that the big-firm template often doesn’t work for entrepreneurs and startups.
+Accordingly, he headed west — to the land of the entrepreneurs — to try to solve this problem by building his own law firm with a new, innovative business model.
 (You can learn more about Scott’s vision in this introductory video.)

 Scott is a recognized expert in entrepreneurial legal matters.
 He has been a speaker on various topics (including startup issues, financings, and mergers & acquisitions) and has written numerous articles and blog posts for TechCrunch, Forbes, VentureBeat and The Huffington Post.
 He also wrote the eBook “The Startup Law Playbook” — and you can find him on This Week in Startups and This Week in Venture Capital.